alexrutar/texproject/README.md

 In order to see the commands which will be run without executing them, use `tpr -n git init`.

+### Automatic releases
 This GitHub repository is initialized with a custom action (see `.github/workflows/build_latex.yml`) which automatically creates GitHub releases for tagged versions on your project.
 For example, suppose you make some changes to your `.tex` file and commit them to your repository:
 ```
-echo "% a new comment" >> main.tex
+echo "% a comment" >> main.tex
 git add main.tex
 git commit -m "A nice commit message"
 ```
-You can create a release by tagging the current commit, and pushing the tag:
+Then, create a tag and push the commit along with the tag:
 ```
 git tag v1.0 -m "First release!"
 git push --follow-tags
 ```
 Now, after the action has finished running, the compiled files will be visible at the URL `https://github.com/username/reponame/releases`.

+### Automatic commits to a centralized repository
-The action also has the ability to automatically push the compiled `.pdf` files to a centralized GitHub repository.
+The action can also be configured to automatically push the compiled `.pdf` releases to a centralized GitHub repository.
+For example, you might want to automatically add release files to your personal website every time the files are updated.

 In order to set this up, add a `[github]` table to your system configuration (`tpr config --system`).
 The keys
 ```